Philio/PreferenceCompatExtended/README.md

-# NumberPickerPreference
+# PreferenceCompatExtended

 ## About

-An extension of the Preference support library that includes a NumberPicker dialog
+An extension of the Preference support library that includes a NumberPicker dialog and various fixes.

+Current minimum SDK is 11 due to align with NumberPicker, this will be changed to a back ported version in a future version to support 7+.

 ## Download